TL;DR: Key Points to Know About Filing a Civil Suit Without a Lawyer

 What is Alternative Dispute Resolution (ADR)?

 Alternative Dispute Resolution, like mediation and arbitration, are frequently less expensive and time-consuming ways to resolve your dispute.
+In many cases, parties may choose to settle their dispute through ADR methods, avoiding the need for a court trial.
 It can be a good solution for contentious issues because it avoids the cost of having to go to court and allows you and the other party some flexibility in reaching an agreement.
 Talk to an attorney at Fuller Personal Injury Law to determine if ADR is appropriate for you.

 Overwhelmed?
 Most people are, which is why they choose to hire legal representation to avoid making rookie mistakes.
 There are many elements to each of these critical factors, and in most cases you can only bring a lawsuit once.
 Don’t make the mistake of failing to consider a crucial legal factor and having your case dismissed!
 An experienced Denver personal injury attorney will be able to help you.